gravitational/gravity/docs/5.x/monitoring.md

 ### InfluxDB

 InfluxDB is the main data store for current + future monitoring time series data.
-It provides the service `influxdb.kube-system.svc.cluster.local`.
+It provides the service `influxdb.monitoring.svc.cluster.local`.

 ### Grafana

 Grafana is the dashboard system that provides visualization information on all the information stored in InfluxDB.
-It is exposed as the service `grafana.kube-system.svc.cluster.local`.
-Grafana credentials are generated during initial installation and placed into a secret `grafana` in `kube-system` namespace.
+It is exposed as the service `grafana.monitoring.svc.cluster.local`.
+Grafana credentials are generated during initial installation and placed into a secret `grafana` in `monitoring` namespace.

 ### Kapacitor

 Kapacitor is the alerting system that streams data from InfluxDB and sends alerts as configured by the end user.
-It exposes the service `kapacitor.kube-system.svc.cluster.local`.
+It exposes the service `kapacitor.monitoring.svc.cluster.local`.

 ## Grafana integration